The Importance of Sample Preparation Before Single Cell Genomics

 What is the Goal of Sample Preparations?

-Regardless of whether you’re sequencing mRNA from cells, prepping a bacteria population for antibacterial testing, or developing medicines, there are a few characteristics you’re aiming for with sample preparation.
+Regardless of whether you’re single cell sequencing mRNA from cells, prepping a bacteria population for antibacterial testing, or developing medicines, there are a few characteristics you’re aiming for with sample cell preparation.

 - You want healthy, viable cells.
 This is first and foremost—if your techniques cause excessive damage to your cell walls, they could further undergo lysis and ruin your sample.
 Similarly, if any of the machines you’re using has high internal pressures, apoptosis can occur, leaving you with a sample of cells that: